jpverkamp/blog/content/reviews/books/K.A. Applegate/Animorphs/13 - The Change.md

 Random thoughts (spoilers):

-We don't learn the details until much later in [[todo:The Ellimist Chronicles]](), but it does make me wonder... what did the Ellimist give up to be able to do this?
+We don't learn the details until much later in [[The Ellimist Chronicles]](), but it does make me wonder... what did the Ellimist give up to be able to do this?